kajuwise/spotify-dl-on-steroids/README.md

 The usage of this software may infringe Spotify's ToS and/or your local legislation.
 For educational purposes only.
 Do not run in production servers.

+## Features in this fork

+- Playlist sync feature - no need to enter url after first use.
+Playlist url information is cached in the folder.
+Just run `spotify-dl` again and it will skip already downloaded songs and add only missing ones.
+- Graceful handling of unavailable songs
+- 320kbps mp3 by default
+- Album art and all available mp3 tags
+- Mimic realistic streaming vs parallelized "turbo" mode
+- etc.

 ## Installation from source
 ```
 git clone https://github.com/kajuwise/spotify-dl-on-steroids.git